Newer certified wood stoves are much more polluting than many people think.

 EPA’s certification program to ensure new wood heaters meet clean air requirements is dysfunctional.
 It is easily manipulated by manufacturers and testing laboratories.
 EPA has done little to no oversight and enforcement…

-At its core, EPA’s [wood stove certification] program as currently run allows the continued sale and installation of high-emitting devices, many of which will be in homes located in overburdened communities already suffering from environmental and other inequities.
+At its core, EPA’s program as currently run allows the continued sale and installation of high-emitting devices, many of which will be in homes located in overburdened communities already suffering from environmental and other inequities.
 Once installed, these units will remain in use, emitting pollution for decades to come.

 A 2023 report issued by the US EPA Office of Inspector General came to a similar conclusion, finding that the EPA’s wood stove certification program is ineffective and doesn’t protect the public from polluting wood stoves.